 13. Gather And Use Data

-Any effort you make toward conversion marketing—be it product spotlights or upselling in the cart—you have to be able to measure success.
-Each effort will have a slightly different metric though.
+Conversion marketing efforts—be it product spotlights or upselling in the cart—have to include measurements for success.
 A product spotlight is successful if it drives the visitor to the product page.
 But if they still don’t check out, there might be an issue on the product page (or cart or checkout pages).

-If problem-solving is a core concept of conversion marketing, think about the data as just another problem to solve.
-You need to know which efforts work and which don’t so you can better solve problems for potential readers out there!
+Problem-solving is a core concept of conversion marketing; think about the data as just another problem to solve.
+Use common metrics like click through rates and exit page

 14. A/B Test

 Now you can measure how many people from each group click on the spotlight.
 Did spotlight #1 get 100 clicks and spotlight #2 only 30 clicks?
-Something about spotlight #1 worked for your visitors (or something about spotlight #2 didn’t work for them); this is information you can use to guide future conversion marketing efforts.
+Something about spotlight #1 worked (or something about spotlight #2 didn’t work); this is information you can use to guide future conversion marketing efforts.

-And always keep your goals in mind.
-Are you building an audience or driving sales?
+Develop clear bookselling and audience building goals based on your audience.
 The more you can create measurable goals for your efforts, the more success you’ll have selling your books.